NATIONAL GROUNDHOG DAY

 Groundhog Day is observed on February 2nd, each year in the United States and Canada.
-For a nice welcomed break during the winter, on this day the groundhog awakens from his nap and goes outside to see if he can see his shadow.
-It is believed by many that if the groundhog sees his shadow that there will then be six more weeks of winter.
-If this is so, he then retrieves back into his den and goes back to sleep.
-If he is not able to see his shadow, the groundhog remains outside to play and people celebrate believing that spring is just around the corner.
+The United States and Canada observe Groundhog Day on February 2nd.
+On this day, traditionally the groundhog awakens from his nap for a nice welcomed break during the winter to see if he can see his shadow.
+Many believe if the groundhog sees his shadow there will be six more weeks of winter.
+If this is so, he retrieves back into his den and goes back to sleep.
+If he does not see his shadow, the groundhog remains outside to play, and people celebrate believing spring is just around the corner.

 Punxsutawney, Pennsylvania has been chosen as the site for the annual Groundhog day event.
 Thousands of people come to the town of Punxsutawney on Groundhog Day for this day of celebration.